DrIdle/krypto/README.md

 ## Usage

-To get an idea of how to use the different classes and functions in this project have a look at tests.
+To get an idea of how to use the different classes and functions in this project have a look at the tests.